techiediaries/django-crm/README.md

 You can read this [tutorial](https://www.techiediaries.com/angular-tutorial) accompanying this repository for more information.

-You can later check an Angular 5 front-end here.
+You can also check the [Angular 6 front-end](https://github.com/techiediaries/ng-crm).